 Where to Find Zoho CRM

 Zoho is a Salesforce alternative that allows you to engage with your contacts on whatever social media channel works best for them.
 Zoho CRM’s customization and extended integration make it a great solution for teams that depend on being able to adapt their sales processes to match the next social media trend.
 Visit Zoho CRM to create your free account.

 Really Simple Systems: Best Salesforce Alternative With a la Carte Pricing

 Really Simple Systems has three tiers that range from free to $30 per user, per month, as well as email marketing upgrades between $22 and $46 per month.
 With Salesforce, many of these email marketing upgrades like bulk email campaigns are included in their tiered pricing.
-This makes Really Simple Systems ideal for price- and feature-conscious businesses that only want to pay for the things they intend to use regularly.
+This makes Really Simple Systems ideal for price-conscious businesses that only want to pay for the things they intend to use regularly.

 Really Simple Systems Pricing

 Really Simple Systems offers a free plan for up to two users, which includes contact management, and a product and pricing book.
 Additional storage or users can be added by upgrading to a paid plan ranging from $14 per user, per month to $30.
 Marketing upgrades cost a flat $22 to $46 per month.